martonban/Emfis/README.md

 # Screenshot
 ![block](block_function.png)
 This is the block function.
 You can add custom links to your list.
-After you picked all the sites, from your own list or the pre-added you can set a timer.
-Push the start button and these sites will be unavailable during the timer. <br><br>
+After you picked all the sites (from your own list or the pre-added) afther that you want to block you can set up the requermented time period.
+Push the start button and these sites will be unavailable unitl the timer expires. <br><br>

 ![tutorial](tutorial.png)
 I developed a tutorial inside the software.
-If you never used this software before a pop-up message will offer a walkthrough.
-This tutorial helped you to add links, set a timer etc.
+If you never used this software before, a pop-up message will offer you a walkthrough.
+This tutorial teach the user fot the following: how to add properly custom links , set the timer, pick sites and start the blocker.